artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md

 Whichever path you choose, save your config file and let's move on.

 Because we are using SSH to connect to our Raspberry Pi, any application started in our terminal will be terminated when we log out.
-Therefore, we need an easy way to keep processes running even after we disconnect fro our machine, which is where **tmux** comes in.
+Therefore, we need an easy way to keep processes running even after we disconnect from our machine, which is where **tmux** comes in.

 Let's install **tmux** with `sudo apt install tmux`